uktrade/stream-unzip/README.md

 ## Usage

 A single function is exposed, `stream_unzip`, that takes a single argument: an iterable that should yield the bytes of a ZIP file.
-It returns an iterable, where each yielded item is a tuple of the file name, file size, and another iterable itself yielding the unzipped bytes of that file.
+It returns an iterable, where each yielded item is a tuple of the file name, file size [`None` if this is not known], and another iterable itself yielding the unzipped bytes of that file.

 ```python
 from stream_unzip import stream_unzip